matt2313/compilerConstruction/README.md

   - The compiler will work on any number of files given as arguments
   - The `-v` option can be used to display the full parse tree
   - The `-e` option will evaluate the file after it has been parsed, and display the return value of the main function.
+  - The `-i` option specifies a file to use as input for read functions wile evaluating
+  - The `-terminalInput` option sets the input to come directly from the terminal.
+(This is the default setting)
   - The `-o` option optimises the code before evaluation and compilation